What Is String In C Language

 Definition of a String in C

 In C, a string is defined as a one-dimensional array of characters terminated by a null character '\0'.
-On top of that, this null character signifies the end of the string, allowing functions to determine the length and content of the string.
+Think about it: this null character signifies the end of the string, allowing functions to determine the length and content of the string.
 Unlike other languages that have a built-in string data type, C relies on this convention to handle text.

 Declaration and Initialization